symfony/symfony-docs/mailer.rst

     MAILER_DSN="roundrobin(postmark+api://ID@default sendgrid+smtp://KEY@default)"

-The mailer will start using a randomly selected transport and if it fails, it will retry the same delivery with the next transports until one of them succeeds (or until all of them fail).
+The round-robin transport starts with a *randomly* selected transport and then switches to the next available transport for each subsequent email.

+As with the failover transport, round-robin retries deliveries until a transport succeeds (or all fail).
+In contrast to the failover transport, it *spreads* the load across all its transports.

 .. versionadded:: 5.1